innaaznauryan/mobilestore/README.md

 I've used Redux.js for efficient state management and local storage for the database.

-After cloning the repository in the project root directory, you can run
+After cloning the repository, in the project root directory you can run

 `npm run dev`

 Runs the app in the development mode.
 Open http://localhost:5173 to view it in your browser.

+Have fun!